 “We are designing this building to encourage more of the innovative collaborations that are a hallmark of the Jacobs School,” said Albert P. Pisano, dean of the Jacobs School of Engineering at UC San Diego.
 “I am so grateful to Franklin Antonio for his generosity.
 We are extremely fortunate that he recognizes the need to support the education, research and technology transfer mission of our engineering school.”

 Approximately 25 percent of the Jacobs School’s faculty and graduate students are expected to be housed in Franklin Antonio Hall.
 The building will be located near the intersection of Voigt Drive and Engineer Lane, at parking lot P502.
-A new parking structure will open across the street on Voigt Drive before ground breaks for Franklin Antonio Hall.
-The new parking facility will double parking capacity for this part of campus.

 Collaborative Research and Education